-- Mark the location of each End and Corner post - · Mark the location of each Line-Post based on the spacing you wish to use - Mark the location of the energizer close to an electrical outlet (solar powered energizer may be used) - Calculate the total length of your fence - Choose the number of strands you wish to use.
-We recommend 3 or 4 strands. - Choose the type of line post you wish to use (wood, vinyl, fiberglass, steel, or T-posts)
+- Mark the location of each end and corner post. - Mark the location of each line post based on the separation you wish to use - Mark the location of the energizer close to an electrical outlet (or plan to use a solar powered energizer) - Calculate the total length of your fence - Choose the number of strands of BraidTM you wish to use.
+We recommend 3 or 4 stands. - Choose the type of line post you wish to use (wood, vinyl, fibreglass steel, or T-posts)